Common SAP Licensing Pitfalls and How to Avoid Them

 Additionally, indirect use by third-party apps wasn’t addressed, and SAP later insisted on additional licenses when those integrations went live.
 These negotiation oversights cost the company millions beyond the initial contract value.

-The lesson: approach SAP contract discussions as strategically as you would any major deal, with data, expert input, and a clear must-have list, to avoid signing on to problematic terms.
+The lesson: approach SAP contract discussions as strategically as you would any major deal, with data, expert input, and a clear list of must-haves, to avoid signing on to problematic terms.

 Failing to Adjust Licensing After Organizational Changes